 General anesthesia will be used.
 It will block any pain and keep you asleep through the surgery.

-The doctor will make a small incision.
-The laparoscope (a small tool with a camera on the end) will be inserted into the abdomen.
+A small incision will be made.
+A laparoscope is a small tool with a camera on the end.
+It will be inserted into the abdomen.
 It will allow the doctor to view the inside of the body on a video screen.
 Gas will be pumped into the abdomen to improve the view.
-The doctor will make other, small incisions in the skin.
+Other small incisions will be made in the skin.
 Small surgical instruments will be inserted.
 The stomach will then be wrapped around the esophagus.
-If needed, the hernia will be repaired.
+If needed, any hernia will be repaired.

 In some cases, the doctor may need to switch to an open surgery .
-He will make a wide incision in the abdomen to do the surgery.
+A wide incision in the abdomen will be made to do the surgery.

 It will take about two weeks to recover.